Malta: Administrative divisions

-Malta has had a system of local government since 1993, based on the European Charter of Local Self-Government.
-The country is divided into six regions (one of them being Gozo), with each region having its own Regional Council, serving as the intermediate level between local government and national government.
-The regions are divided into local councils, of which there are currently 68 (54 in Malta and 14 in Gozo).
-The six districts (five on Malta and the sixth being Gozo) serve primarily statistical purposes.
+Malta has had a system of local government since 1993, according to the European Charter of Local Self-Government.
+The country is divided into six regions, with each region having its own council, which serves as the intermediate level between local government and national government.
+The regions are divided into local councils, of which there are currently 68.
+The six districts serve primarily statistical purposes.

-Each council is made up of a number of councillors (from 5 to 13, depending on and relative to the population they represent).
-A mayor and a deputy mayor are elected by and from the councillors.
-The executive secretary, who is appointed by the council, is the executive, administrative and financial head of the council.
+Each council is made up of councillors (from 5 to 13, depending on the population they represent).
+A mayor and a deputy mayor are elected from and by the councillors.
+The executive secretary, who is appointed by the council, is the head.
 Councillors are elected every four years through the single transferable vote.
 Due to system reforms, no elections were held before 2012.
 Since then, elections have been held every two years for an alternating half of the councils.

-Local councils are responsible for the general upkeep and embellishment of the locality (including repairs to non-arterial roads), allocation of local wardens, and refuse collection; they also carry out general administrative duties for the central government such as the collection of government rents and funds and answer government-related public inquiries.
-Additionally, a number of individual towns and villages in the Republic of Malta have sister cities.